sarachehab/UlyCpp/README.md

 ## Future Work

-Over the summer, the codebase will be augmented to include:
+Over the summer, the codebase will be augmented to include structs.
-* Enums
-* Typedef
-* Structs

 ## Technologies Used